ladmini/LZViewPager/README.md

 3) All done! 🎉

 ### Customization
-You can custom you button styles in datasource method "func button(at index: Int) -> UIButton" you can also Customize other styles by implementing other datasource methods example:
+You can customize you button styles in datasource method "func button(at index: Int) -> UIButton" you can also customize other styles by implementing other datasource methods example:

 ```swift
 func heightForHeader() -> CGFloat